10 Best Photographic Lighting Boom Stands

 Buying Guide

-Choosing the right photographic lighting booms stands starts with understanding how you shoot.
+Choosing the right photographic lighting boom stands starts with understanding how you shoot.
 Studio portrait work, product photography, and location video each place different demands on height, reach, and portability.
 A boom stand is essentially two systems working together: the vertical support that gets your light off the ground, and the horizontal arm that lets you place that light in front of, above, or beside your subject without the stand appearing in frame.
 Getting both parts right keeps your setup safe and your compositions clean.

 Sizing and Capacity